tommytommytommyyoungboys/Theyrenotwearingnothing/README.md

 Why did the programmer die in the shower?
 They tried to dereference NULL pointer while applying shampoo.

+Why do Python programmers wear glasses?
+Because they don't C#.

 After all, they're not wearing nothing, they're wearing `undefined`.

 ## Haiku